 d.
 Redundancy analysis – Similarity analysis, report grouping, compression, and targets for scope reduction

-2. Detailed planning and design – The output from the AS-IS analysis was used to plan out the migration effort and flag potential migration issues and considerations to be addressed for specific elements.
-A pool of DataTerrain subject matter experts(SMEs) developed responses for pinpointed risks and issues, and these were translated into granular interventions to be made during the automated migration.
+2. Detailed planning and design – The output from the AS-IS analysis was used to plan out the transition effort and flag potential transition issues and considerations to be addressed for specific elements.
+A pool of DataTerrain subject matter experts(SMEs) developed responses for pinpointed risks and issues, and these were translated into granular interventions to be made during the automated transition.
 Here are a few examples of specific items given appropriate attention to prevent potential downstream issues proactively:

 a. database-specific functions, undefined cardinalities, aggregate awareness in Business Objects Universes